 Finch’s books of poetry include Spells: New and Selected Poems (Wesleyan University Press, 2013); Among the Goddesses: An Epic Libretto in Seven Dreams (Red Hen Press, 2010); Calendars (Tupelo, 2003), shortlisted for the Foreword Poetry Book of the Year Award; Eve (Story Line, 1997); and a translation of the Complete Poems of Louise Labé (University of Chicago Press, 2006).
 Her innovative performance poem The Encyclopedia of Scotland was published by Salt in 2004.

-Numerous anthologies and textbooks include Finch’s work, and her poems have been featured in media outlets from Voice of America to HBO’s Def Poetry Jam.
-Musical or dance performances inspired by her poetry have been performed at venues including the Spoleto Festival, Lawrence Conservatory, Cincinnati Conservatory of Music, and New York’s Metropolitan Museum of Art.
-She is also the author of two opera librettos, "Lily Among the Goddesses" and "Marina," based on the life of Russian poet Marina Tsvetaeva, which premiered at American Opera Projects in New York.
+Numerous anthologies and textbooks include Finch’s work, and her poems have been featured in media outlets, including Voice of America to HBO’s Def Poetry Jam.
+Musical or dance performances inspired by her poetry have been performed at various venues, such as the Spoleto Festival, Lawrence Conservatory, Cincinnati Conservatory of Music, and New York’s Metropolitan Museum of Art.
+She is also the author of two opera librettos, “Lily Among the Goddesses[ and “Marina,” based on the life of Russian poet Marina Tsvetaeva, which premiered at American Opera Projects in New York.

-Finch’s critical writings developing her ideas about poetry have been collected in The Body of Poetry: Essays on Women, Form, and the Poetic Self (Univ. of Michigan Press, 2005) and The Ghost of Meter (Univ. of Michigan Press, 1993).
-She has also edited several anthologies including An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art (co-edited with Kathrine Varnes, Univ. of Michigan Press, 2002) and A Formal Feeling Comes: Poems in Form by Contemporary Women (Story Line,1994).
-In 1997 she founded WOM-PO, a national listserv devoted to discussion of women’s poetry.
+Finch’s critical writings developing her ideas about poetry have been collected in The Body of Poetry: Essays on Women, Form, and the Poetic Self (University of Michigan Press, 2005) and The Ghost of Meter (University of Michigan Press, 1993).
+She has also edited several anthologies, including An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art (Univ. of Michigan Press, 2002), coedited with Kathrine Varnes, and A Formal Feeling Comes: Poems in Form by Contemporary Women (Story Line,1994).
+In 1997, Finch founded WOM-PO, a national listserv devoted to discussions about women’s poetry.